omjoshi29/Clone-of-fitmeals.co.in/README.md

 # Clone of fitmeals.co.in

 This project is a clone of fitmeals.co.in, which is a is a website to buy meal plans and health coaching.
 This is a collaborative project, completed within 5 days with a team of 6 members, as a part of 'Construct-week' project at Masai School.
-This website have end to end functionalities from SignUp/LogIn to buying products to making payment.
+This website has end to end functionalities from SignUp/LogIn to buying products to making payment.

 ## Deployed link